clementdevv/react_calculator/README.md

 # react_calculator
-myy first basic react app
+This is my first basic react app